import logging

 {

-var_name: (tuple(data.coords), standarized_data[i_var])
+var_name: (tuple(data.coords), standarized_data[:, i_var])

 for i_var, var_name in enumerate(data.data_vars)